LJBYTES-cloud/Shield-BYTES/README.md

 ## Shield-KEYS Browser Extension

-If you want an online option, head to the releases page for a downloadable browser extension.
+If you want an online option, head to the releases page for a downloadable browser extension integratable with both Chrome/Edge or Firefox.

 ---